Cefixime Dispersible Tablet 100 mg

 Uses of Cefixime Dispersible Tablet 100 mg

-Cefixime Dispersible Tablets 100 mg is an orally active cephalosporin antibiotic which has marked in vitro bactericidal activity against a wide variety of Gram-positive and Gram-negative organisms.
+Cefixime Dispersible Tablets 100 mg is an orally active cephalosporin antibiotic that has marked in vitro bactericidal activity against a wide variety of Gram-positive and Gram-negative organisms.

-Upper Respiratory Tract Infections (URTI): e.g. otitis media; and other URTI where the causative organism is known or suspected to be resistant to other commonly used antibiotics, or where treatment failure may carry significant risk.
+Upper Respiratory Tract Infections (URTI): e.g., otitis media and other URTIs where the causative organism is known or suspected to be resistant to other commonly used antibiotics, or where treatment failure may carry significant risk.

-Urinary Tract Infections: e.g. cystitis, cystourethritis, uncomplicated pyelonephritis.
+Urinary Tract Infections: e.g., cystitis, cystourethritis, and uncomplicated pyelonephritis.

-Clinical efficacy has been demonstrated in infections caused by commonly occurring pathogens including Streptococcus pneumoniae, Streptococcus pyogenes, Escherichia coli, Proteus mirabilis, Kliebsiella species, Haemophilus influenzae (beta-lactamase positive and negative), Branhamella catarrhalis (beta-lactamase positive and negative) and Enterobacter species.
+Clinical efficacy has been demonstrated in infections caused by commonly occurring pathogens, including Streptococcus pneumoniae, Streptococcus pyogenes, Escherichia coli, Proteus mirabilis, Klebsiella species, Haemophilus influenzae (beta-lactamase positive and negative), Branhamella catarrhalis (beta-lactamase positive and negative) and Enterobacter species.
 CEFICONEX-100 is highly stable in the presence of beta-lactamase enzymes.

-Most strains of enterococci (Streptococcus faecalis, group D Streptococci) and Staphylococci (including coagulase positive and negative strains and methicillin-resistant strains) are resistant to CEFICONEX-100.
-In addition, most strains of Pseudomonas, Bacteriodes fragalis, Listeria monocytogenes and Clostridia are resistant to Cefixime Dispersible Tablets 100 mg.
+Most strains of enterococci (Streptococcus faecalis, group D Streptococci) and Staphylococci (including coagulase-positive and -negative strains and methicillin-resistant strains) are resistant to CEFICONEX-100.
+In addition, most strains of Pseudomonas, Bacteroides fragilis, Listeria monocytogenes, and Clostridia are resistant to Cefixime Dispersible Tablets 100 mg.

 Dosages administration of Cefixime Dispersible Tablet 100 mg